 COVID-19 Testing at CareCentral Urgent Care

-Get results in as little as 15 minutes!
-If you are experiencing upper respiratory symptoms consistent with those of COVID-19 (cough, fever, body aches, fatigue, recent loss of taste), a rapid antigen or PCR test can help determine if you have coronavirus.
-We offer rapid testing in Stoughton and Bridgewater, and PCR tests at all locations.
-Rapid tests are currently not covered by insurance and cost $160 at time of test.
+If you are experiencing upper respiratory symptoms consistent with those of COVID-19 (cough, fever, body aches, fatigue, recent loss of taste), or have been in contact with someone who tested positive for COVID-19, a viral COVID-19 test can detect if you currently have coronavirus.
+We perform Rapid Antigen and PCR Molecular tests at all CareCentral locations.
+With a rapid test, results are ready in as little as 15 minutes.

 We also offer antibody tests to check for a past infection and potential immunity.
 If you believe you previously had the virus, and are now symptom-free, call us for a serological test.
 Antibody tests are performed in-office through a simple blood draw.
 We will ask you a series of questions to ensure you have no current symptoms of COVID-19 and that it is safe for you to be in the building.